ChrisLee1901/smart-academic-planner/README.md

 The **Smart Academic Planner** is my attempt at solving Vietnamese university students' time management challenges.
 By combining AI technology with thoughtful design and smart system integration, I've built a platform that doesn't just manage tasks—it helps students understand and improve their academic habits.

 **What Makes It Special:**
-- 🧠 **AI-First Approach:** Natural language task creation with Vietnamese optimization
+- 🧠 **AI-Enhanced Approach:** Natural language task creation with Vietnamese optimization
 - 🔄 **Everything Connected:** All parts of the app work together and update automatically
-- 📊 **Learning Engine:** App learns from your patterns for continuous improvement
+- 📊 **Pattern Learning:** App analyzes your patterns for continuous improvement
 - 🎯 **Student-Focused:** Built specifically for Vietnamese academic culture

 This project shows both my technical skills and understanding of real student needs, solved through creative technology integration.